NullVoxPopuli/ember-resources/docs/docs/resources.md

 _this document has been adapted/copied[^copying] from the Starbeam[^starbeam] documentation_

-This is a highlevel introduction to Resources, and how to use them.
+This is a high-level introduction to Resources, and how to use them.
 For how to integrate Resources in to Ember (Components, etc), see ['./ember.md]('./ember.md');

 In addition to the live demos accompanying each code snippet, all code snippets will have their starbeam counterparts below them, so that folks can see how similar the libraries are.